LCOGT/lcogtsnpipe/manual.md

 * **Other Options**:
 * **How to tell if this step worked**:
     * If the pipeline thinks it was successful, then the column wcs in the photlco table of the database will have a 0 in it, if it wasn't able to find a solution the value in this column will be 9999
+    * Additionally, when the pipeline fails on this step it sets the quality from 127 to 1.
-    * To inspect images for which the pipeline failed:
+    * To inspect images for which the wcs step failed:
+        * open DS9
+        * run the standard lscloop.py with stage ```-s checkquality -b quality --show``` TODO: check if you need --show or -i
+        * You will then be asked if the image is good or bad.
+If you say its good, the quality will be set to 127, if bad, the quality will stay 1
+    * To inspect the WCS solution for images for which the wcs step succeeded:
         * open DS9
         * run the standard lscloop.py with the stage ```-s checkwcs -b wcs --show``` TODO: check if you need --show or -i
         * This displays image for which the wcs value is 9999 in DS9 with the catalog of stars on top of it.
 You should see the stars in the image at the locations marked by the catalog.